 Dorton later asked that his statement be embargoed until Tuesday and then asked that it be retracted because Andersen didn’t authorise its release before Tuesday’s court hearing.

 It’s not known where Andersen would get the money for a settlement.
+But industry expert Mark Cheffers said it likely has funds left over from liquidating its assets or in its reserves for insurance losses.

 “There’s probably any number of different sources for that payment,” said Cheffers, CEO of Audit Analytics, a Sutton, Massachussetts-based firm that provides market research for the audit industry.